CSS pseudo-elements

 Alphabetical list of pseudo-elements defined by all the CSS specifications and WebVTT.

-Building blocks: Pseudo-classes and pseudo-elements
+Learn: Pseudo-classes and pseudo-elements

 Part of CSS building blocks section on selectors.
 This article defines what a pseudo-element is and how it can be combined with pseudo-classes and be used for generating content with ::before and ::after pseudo-elements.